0xEigenLabs/0xEigenLabs.github.io/src/secret/overview.md

 The L2 account(we call it Secret Account) has an account key and a signing key, and all are EdDSA key pair currently and are changing to EcDSA meanwhile. the account key is used to hold the users' asset and the signing key is used to signing the L2 transaction.
 All the two keys can be upgraded once you found they are compromised.

-Once you found the account key leaked, The [migrateAccount](https://0xeigenlabs.github.io/eigen-secret/classes/sdk.SecretSDK.html#migrateAccount) can be used to replace the old, and mark the old as nullifier and insert the new account into SMT on-chain.
+Once you found the account key leaked, The [migrateAccount](https://0xeigenlabs.github.io/eigen-secret/classes/sdk.SecretSDK.html#migrateAccount) can be used to replace the old, and mark the old as nullifier and insert the new account into SMT onchain.
 For signing key upgrade, [updateAccount](https://0xeigenlabs.github.io/eigen-secret/classes/sdk.SecretSDK.html#updateAccount) is provided.

 The signing key is also used to encrypt the transaction to prevent